jmix-framework/jmix-dependencies-tool/README.md

 ./deptool resolve-jmix --jmix-version 1.4.2
 ```

-The command resolves and downloads dependencies required for free (not commercial) Jmix starters to the Gradle cache.
+The command resolves and downloads dependencies required for Jmix starters to the Gradle cache.

 Command options:

 * `--jmix-version` (required) - the Jmix framework version.
 * `--jmix-plugin-version` - Jmix plugin version.
 If not defined the value from the `--jmix-version` will be used.
+* `--resolve-commercial-addons` - whether to resolve Jmix commercial add-ons.
+The `--jmix-license-key` option must be provided in this case.
+By default, only open-source modules dependencies are resolved.
+* `--jmix-license-key` - your Jmix license key.
+This option is required if you resolve dependencies that use Jmix commercial add-ons.
 * `--gradle-user-home` - gradle user home directory.
 It is the directory where dependencies will be downloaded to.
 This directory must distinct from the user home of the gradle installed on your machine in order to contain only dependencies required for Jmix.
 The default value is `../gradle-home`.
 * `--resolver-project` - a path to a spacial gradle project used for dependencies resolution.
 This project is delivered within the distribution bundle.
 The default value is `../resolver`.
 * `--repository` - additional Maven repository that must be used for dependencies resolution.
 If no authentication is required then pass repository URL as parameter value.
 If authentication is required, then pass URL, username and password separated by `|`, e.g. `http://localhost:8081/jmix|admin|admin`

-If you run the command from within the `deptool\bin` directory then the only required option is the `--jmix-version`.
+If you run the command from within the `deptool/bin` directory then the only required option is the `--jmix-version`.
 Other options have default values that works for that case.
 If you run the command from some place then you will need to configure a location of gradle home and a location of the resolver project.

 ### Resolve a Single Library (resolve-lib)